 Freedom of Information

-The FOI Act 2014 (enacted on 14 October 2014 and which repeals the two previous FOI Acts of 1997 and 2003), provides that every person has the following legal rights:
+The Freedom of Information (FOI) Act 2014 provides that every person has the following legal rights:

-- the right to access official records held by Government Departments or other public bodies listed in, or prescribed under, the Act;
+- The right to access official records held by Government Departments and all public bodies that conform to the provisions of Section 6 of the Act;

-- the right to have personal information held concerning him or her corrected or updated where such information is incomplete, incorrect or misleading;
+- The right to have personal information held on them corrected or updated where such information is incomplete, incorrect or misleading; and

-- the right to be given reasons for decisions taken by public bodies which affect him or her.
+- The right to be given reasons for decisions taken by public bodies that affect them.

 These rights allow people to seek access to personal information held concerning themselves, no matter when the information was created, and to other records created after 21 April, 1998.

 The FOI Act is designed to facilitate access to information held by public bodies that is not routinely available.
 The NTA makes a wide variety of information routinely available to the public in relation to its functions, activities and schemes.

 The FOI Act asserts the right of every person to obtain access to official information to the greatest extent possible.
 However, to allow for the proper conduct of Government business, including taking into account the interests of third parties dealing with the Government, the Act provides that in some circumstances certain types of information are exempt from release, including records of: